ReedOei/Weather-Service-Comparison/readme.md

 You should be able to run the main program (in collect_data.py) now.

-Instead, collect_data.py is only really used for gathering/aggregating data.

 # Documentation for collect_data.py:
 As all commands are used as follows